Our relationship is the most important one we’ll ever have.

 People who gaslight themselves often don’t allow themselves to experience the joy and happiness of personal achievements and success.

-They say their achievements are not a big deal and may even refuse compliments.
+Their self esteem has taken a dive such that they believe their achievements are not too big a deal and may even refuse compliments.

 Of course, it’s good to avoid being cocky about one’s success – no one likes a braggart – but it’s equally important to feel confident about your abilities and be happy about your success.